ozkanpakdil/java-examlpes/java-jni/README.md

-# how to compile the hellow world C code
+# how to compile the hello world C code
 `make` should be enough to build the dll, which will generate `HelloWorld.dll`

 # how to run the java code